-Due to the One Mistake in the address position of the conventional golf swing, stress is place on the back and lower spine by the upward, backward, and rotational movement of the spine.
+Due to the One Mistake in the address position of the conventional golf swing, stress is placed on the back and lower spine by the upward, backward, and rotational movement of the spine.

 CONVENTIONAL ADDRESS to IMPACT